Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: The Standard Reasoning of Unconscious Priming

-To assess this, \citeA{Franz_vonLuxburg_15_PS} determined statistically optimal classifiers, used the RTs of the indirect task to classify (``predict'' in the nomenclature of statistical learning) who of the suspects were lying, and found the accuracy of the indirect task to be only at 50.6\%-correct ($SEM = 0.3\%$; see below for more details on the methods used).
-This value is very similar to and not significantly different from the accuracy in the direct task (49.62\%-correct; $SEM = 1.4\%$).
-Therefore, \citeA{tenBrinke_14}'s inference in Step~1 was flawed: The data did not provide evidence for better accuracy in the indirect than in the direct task: There was no \ITA{}.
-Because the existence of an \ITA{} in Step~1 is a necessary condition for Step~2, these inferences about unconscious vs. condition processing were also not warranted.
+Because \citeA{tenBrinke_14} laudably followed an open-data policy, \citeA{Franz_vonLuxburg_15_PS} were able to reanalyze how much evidence the RT data truly provided for better accuracy in the indirect than in the direct task.
+To assess this, they determined statistically optimal classifiers, used the RT of each trial in the indirect task to classify (``predict'' in the nomenclature of statistical learning) which of the suspects were lying, and found the accuracy in the indirect task to be only at 50.6\%-correct ($SEM = 0.3\%$; see below for more details on the methods used).
+This value is very similar to---and not significantly different from---the accuracy in the direct task (which was 49.62\%-correct; $SEM = 1.4\%$).
+Therefore, ten Brinke et al.'s inference in Step~1 was flawed: Their data did not provide evidence for better accuracy in the indirect than in the direct task.
+In our words, there was no evidence for an \ITA{}.
+Because the existence of an \ITA{} in Step~1 is a necessary condition for Step~2 of the standard reasoning, inferences about unconscious processing were not warranted.